[search-in-place-form in_current_page="1"]

 • You post them where you want to post them.

 Just post that, and you don’t have to engage.
-If they say, “What is this?” you don’t have to engage, because now we’re doing the Friday sermon.
-You don’t have to engage with them.
-When the Friday sermon is finished, you go and delete it, because it’s not applicable anymore.
+If they say : “What is this?” you do not have to engage, because now we are doing the Friday sermon.
+You do not have to engage with them.
+When the Friday sermon is finished, you go and delete it, because it is not applicable anymore.
 Next Friday, you can do the same thing, call them again.
-In this way, they don’t get bored as much, in the sense that the post is not going to stay there all the time.
+In this way, they do not get bored as much, in the sense that the post is not going to stay there all the time.
 So this is how you can help.

-So God willing, from now on, the way I’m going to do the call to the Friday gathering online is through an email with those words.
+So God willing, from now on, the way I am going to do the call to the Friday Gathering online is through an email with those words.
 That is the call to prayer, that is the call which is mentioned in the Quran.
-But because most people who are communicating with you don’t hear it, it would be best if you share it.
-It’s not an obligation, because as long as one does it, it’s done, but it would be better—just like in the funeral prayer, it’s better if more people do it within practical reason.
-I would say it’s actually an obligation within practical reason, meaning that do it if it makes sense.
+But because most people who are communicating with you do not hear it, it would be best if you share it.
+It’s not an obligation, because as long as one does it, it’s done, but it would be better just like in the funeral prayer.
+It is better if more people do it within practical reason.
+I would say it is actually an obligation within practical reason, meaning : Do it if it makes sense.
 In most cases, it makes sense.

-You can go on Facebook, let’s say you know the Friday prayer is going to be 30 minutes or 20 minutes later.
-If you have some time and you’re out of work, you receive the email, you copy and paste the message, and post it on social media.
-You can post it as a photo or as text, depending on the social media, and in this way—with the link there—people, even the non-submitters, join and check what the message is.
+Let’s say you know the Friday prayer is going to be 20-30 minutes later, if you have some time and you’re out of work and you receive the email, you copy-paste the message and post it on social media.
+You can post it as a photo or as text depending on the social media.
+In this way even the non-submitters can join and check what the message is.

-And by the way, the additional reason why this is good is because you can also post it in groups of other religious groups.
+The additional reason why this method is good is because you can also post it in groups of other religious groups.
 You can post this message at a specific time.
-The reason why this method is so good is because the administrators or leaders of those groups don’t have time to delete it so quickly, so within minutes, some people might join and listen.
+The reason why this method is so good is because the administrators or leaders of those groups do not have time to delete it so quickly.
+So within minutes, some people might join and listen.
 And then after that, you delete it.
 The leader might not even see it.
 It’s fine; if two or three people see it, you’ve done a good job.
-It’s okay as long as you do it.
+It is okay as long as you do it.

 Now, not everyone uses social media, and that’s okay.
-What I’m saying is within reason, whatever you use, if you use it, why not use it to call God, which indirectly calls people to the cause of God?
+What I’m saying is within reason.
+Whatever social media you use, if you use it, why not use it to call God, which indirectly calls people to the cause of God?

-I hope I didn’t forget something about this.
-It’s quite an important Friday sermon because I think it’s going to resolve a lot of issues.
-So, for those who have to do the contact prayer, you can do the contact prayer at this time if it’s the due time.
+For those who have to do the contact prayer, you can do the contact prayer at this time if it is the due time.
 For the rest of you, peace be upon you, peace.

 Friday Sermon by: Alban Fejza, Online Congregation Director